panashemahachi/docs/Maker.md

 MKR tokens allow users access to vote on a narrow set of actions:

-1) Adding valid CDP types (distinct sets of possible Security Parameters you can choose for your CDP).
+1) `form`: Add new CDP type (distinct set of possible Security Parameters you can choose to open your CDP)
-2) Modifying existing CDP types (this includes "sunsetting" a CDP type by setting its Debt Ceiling Security Parameter to 0).
+2) `mold`: Modify existing CDP types (this includes "sunsetting" a CDP type by setting its Debt Ceiling Security Parameter to 0).
-3) Modifying the Sensitivity Parameter
+3) `frob`: Modify the Sensitivity Parameter

 In other words, governers do not and cannot directly control the “monetary policy” of dai as it is typically understood (e.g. they cannot easily take actions to target a fixed inflation rate like a central bank).
 Dai obtains an automated equilibrium depending characteristics of the collateral portfolio, which is also largely market driven.